Ballot Papers for the Legislative Assembly

 The ballot paper is one of the most important elements of the election process.
 It is the means used to convert the wishes of the electors into a representative parliament.
 The ballot papers used for ACT Legislative Assembly elections contain several special features, including "Robson rotation" of candidates' names within columns.

 The Legislative Assembly is elected using the Hare-Clark electoral system.
-This is a multi-member proportional representation electoral system, with 5 or 7 candidates to be elected from each ballot paper.
+This is a multi-member proportional representation electoral system, with 5 candidates to be elected from each ballot paper.
 Because more than one candidate is elected from each ballot paper, and as casual vacancies are filled by recounting the ballot papers from the general election to find the next most preferred candidate, political parties typically put forward several candidates in each electorate.

 Groups of candidates nominated by registered political parties are listed in party columns, with the name of the party shown at the top of the column.
 Independent candidates are included in one or more "ungrouped" columns on the ballot papers.